 - (2) Evaluation of Projects, etc. - A Program Supervisor will select proposals with the cooperation of the Assistant Program Supervisor and Program Advisor.
-In addition, after starting the Small Start R&D, a Stage-Gate evaluation of the project will be conducted by the end of FY2022 to determine the measures to be taken to resolve bottlenecks such as challenges, barriers, and difficulties in promoting elements of R&D 1), 2), and 3) of "3.3 R&D Focus" in an integrated way up to PoC, and the feasibility of the project afterward.
-Projects that are judged to be appropriate for continuation will, in principle, conduct research and development for about three years (Full-Scale R&D) after optimizing the details and system of the implementation. - For all projects, a post-evaluation will be conducted by the Program Supervisor in cooperation with the Assistant Program Supervisor and Program Advisor and others when the research and development have been completed.
+In addition, after starting the Small Start R&D, a Stage-Gate evaluation of the project will be conducted by the end of FY2023 to determine the measures to be taken to resolve bottlenecks such as challenges, barriers, and difficulties in promoting elements of R&D 1), 2), and 3) of "3.2 R&D Focus" in an integrated way up to PoC, and the feasibility of the project afterward.
+Projects that are judged to be appropriate for continuation will, in principle, conduct research and development for about three years (Full-Scale R&D) after optimizing the details and system of the implementation.

-- If further improvement in the potential for establishing and deploying Full-Scale R&D outputs is expected, the R&D period can be extended up to two years after evaluation. - A follow-up survey will be conducted after a certain period following the completion of the research and development.

-(3) Evaluation Criteria of Stage-Gate

-The Stage-Gate evaluation criteria for the transition from the Small Start period to the Full-Scale R&D Period are as follows.
-(Evaluation will be made comprehensively based on the items a. to c.)

-a.
-Progress of R&D

-- Whether or not R&D results from the Small Start period are steadily produced. - Based on the mutual understanding of the needs and issues of both the research side and the site's side where the measures will be implemented based on the results of R&D in the Small Start period, whether the plan for the integrated promotion of elements of R&D 1), 2) and 3) of "3.3 R&D Focus", and the implementation of PoC has been organized. - When there has been consolidation and reorganization between teams within a project or between projects, whether their effects and plans have been well organized.

-b.
-R&D Implementation Structure

-- To promote elements of R&D (1), (2), and (3) of "3.3 R&D Focus" in an integrated way, whether a sufficient collaboration system has been established among researchers in HSS and S&T, as well as various parties involved in society, such as the sites where the measures will be tested. - For PoC implementation, whether a mechanism is in place to demonstrate the effectiveness of the developed measures to prevent social isolation and loneliness at sites where the measures are implemented, such as specific regions, schools, workplaces, and communities, etc. in Japan.

-c.
-Impact of R&D Results

-Whether or not the future impact of the R&D results (creation of academic and public value, contribution to current and future social and industrial needs, influence and development to other fields and regions in Japan and abroad, etc.) is produced.
+- For all projects, a post-evaluation will be conducted by the Program Supervisor in cooperation with the Assistant Program Supervisor and Program Advisor and others when the research and development have been completed. - If further improvement in the potential for establishing and deploying Full-Scale R&D outputs is expected, the R&D period can be extended up to two years after evaluation. - A follow-up survey will be conducted after a certain period following the completion of the research and development. - (3) Evaluation Criteria of Stage-Gate - The Stage-Gate evaluation criteria for the transition from the Small Start period to the Full-Scale R&D period are as follows.
+(Evaluation will be made comprehensively based on the items a. to c.) - a.
+Progress of R&D - · Whether or not R&D results from the Small Start period are steadily produced. - Based on the mutual understanding of the needs and issues of both the research side and the site's side where the measures will be implemented based on the results of R&D in the Small Start period, whether the plan for the integrated promotion of elements of R&D (1), (2) and (3) of "3.2 R&D Focus," and the implementation of PoC has been organized. - When there has been consolidation and reorganization between teams within a project or between projects, whether their effects and plans have been well organized. - b.
+R&D Implementation Structure - To promote elements of R&D (1), (2), and (3) of "3.2 R&D Focus" in an integrated way, whether a sufficient collaboration system has been established among researchers in HSS and S&T, as well as various parties involved in society, such as the sites where the measures will be tested. - For PoC implementation, whether a mechanism is in place to demonstrate the effectiveness of the developed measures to prevent social isolation and loneliness at sites where the measures are implemented, such as specific regions, schools, workplaces, and communities, etc. in Japan. - c.
+Impact of R&D Results - Whether or not the path is drawn for the future impact of the R&D results (creation of academic and public value, contribution to current and future social and industrial needs, influence and development to other fields and regions in Japan and overseas, etc.) and the contribution to the achievement of the SDGs (Sustainable Development Goals).